Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Quantum graphs with time dependent edge lengths and standard boundary conditions

-In the new Schr\"odinger equation, the Laplacian appears as a magnetic Laplacian with $\xi \frac{\dot{L}L}{2T}$ playing the role of a vector potential.
-The Schr\"odinger operator now also includes a harmonic potential.

-To render the magnetic operator above self-adjoint, we replace the original Neumann condition with the magnetic Neumann condition:
+In the new Schrödinger equation, the Schrödinger operator includes a repelling harmonic potential, and the Laplacian appears as a magnetic Laplacian with $\mathcal{A}\left(\xi,\tau\right)=\xi\frac{\dot{L}(\tau)L(\tau)}{2T}$ playing the role of a vector potential.
+This suggests that one can render the magnetic operator above self-adjoint by replacing the original Neumann condition with the magnetic Neumann condition: